ambroisep/hueypetersen/_posts/2016-02-13-om-next-from-a-relay-graphql-perspective.markdown

 This will produce a valid query, but om.next uses metadata on each part of the query to track which component a query came from.
 We've just squashed 'BookHeader' and 'BookBody' into a single query.
 The indexer will not be pleased and you'll run into weird issues from inside those two components.

 How to compose queries in an om.next idiomatic way is something I'm still learning.
+It seems common to introduce UI structure into the query as a way to compose but I'm still feeling that out.

 Conclusion
 ----------

-I really don't think om.next is directly comparable to Relay or Falcor.
+I don't think om.next is directly comparable to Relay or Falcor.
 Relay has a store and Falcor has a model.
-In both cases they define semantics around local storage and caching and merging remote data.
+In both cases they define semantics around local storage, caching, and merging remote data.
 The extensibility point for Relay is the network layer while Falcor is the data source.
-Om.next has two extensibility points -- the remote and the parser.
-This means you don't get any built in functionality around caching, storing, and merging remote and local data.
-I think om.next would have a better startup story if it limited its extensibility to remotes and had an opinionated default store.
-But this is not the model.
+Om.next has two extensibility points -- the remote and the parser -- at the cost of not having built in common functionality.

 You need to go into om.next knowing that you are going to build a framework.